-For Culture Enthusiasts: Follow this route along the five UNESCO World Heritage Sites: The Cologne Cathedral, Zeche Zollverein in Essen, the Aachen Cathedral, Schloss Corvey in Höxter and the palaces Augustusburg und Falkenlust in Brühl and the Niedergermanischen Limes at the Rhine.
+For Culture Enthusiasts: Follow this route along to see five of six UNESCO World Heritage Sites: The Cologne Cathedral, Zeche Zollverein in Essen, the Aachen Cathedral, Schloss Corvey in Höxter and the palaces Augustusburg und Falkenlust in Brühl and the Niedergermanischen Limes at the Rhine.
 Be curious!

-Discover the five UNESCO World Heritage Sites in VR mode.
+Discover the UNESCO World Heritage Sites in VR mode.

 Düsseldorf Airport to Aachen Cathedral

 Set off from Düsseldorf Airport and head to your first cultural hotspot, Aachen and Aachen Cathedral.
 It is immensely significant in terms of both architecture and art history and one of the best preserved architectural monuments of the Carolingian period.

 Good to know: In 1978, Aachen Cathedral became the first ever German cultural monument to be added to the UNESCO World Heritage List.

 Aachen Cathedral to the Palaces of Augustusburg & Falkenlust

 The Augustusburg and Falkenlust palaces, in Brühl, are two of Germany’s most important examples of Baroque and Rococo architecture and have served as models for numerous other noble German court buildings.
 The adjacent Schlosspark (Palace Park) links the two Brühl palaces.

 Good to know: The Schlosspark is an internationally recognised monument to the art of gardening.
 While it is designed in the French style, it has recognisable English landscaped garden features, too.